K-arch27/pinebtrfs/README.md

 ### --- Step 8 ---

 Test it out

-Run phone.sh on the phone itself after booting to configure snapper
+You can run phone.sh on the phone itself after booting to automatically install and configure snapper for you